Aeronautics Commission Policy Guidelines

 17. State Aviation System and Funding

-The Commission ues multiple resources for development of the Wyoming Aviation Capital Improvement Program (WACIP) for improvements to the State Aviation System.
+The Commission utilizes multiple resources for development of the Wyoming Aviation Capital Improvement Program (WACIP) for improvements to the State Aviation System.
 These sources include but are not limited to:

 The WACIP has been adopted by the Commission as the programming and budgeting tool for funding Wyoming airport improvements with state funds.
 All projects funded with state grant funds must be included in the WACIP.